 In order for an employee’s right to work in an environment free of psychological harassment, it is the employer’s obligation to put in place reasonable measures to prevent psychological harassment or to stop it when made aware of it.
 The measures to be taken vary according to the size and type of company as well as the number of employees.
 These measures can be an obligatory formation given to employees or the putting in place of a neutral committee for the prevention of harassment in the working place, as well as written information given to employees and posted in the company.

 The Act Respecting Labour Standards states that the Commission des relations du travail who receives a complaint for psychological harassment can, among other things, order an employer to reinstate an employee who is a victim of psychological harassment, pay an indemnity representing the lost salary, pay moral and punitive damages or modify the employee’s disciplinary file.
-It is thus important for an employer to take its obligations vis‑à‑vis psychological harassment seriously.
+It is thus important for an employer to take its obligations vis‑à‑vis psychological harassment seriously and to understand how labour laws work in Quebec.

 Maître Valérie Tellier is a labour law attorney in Montreal at the law firm Azran et Associés Avocats Inc.